seydx/homebridge-fritz-platform/docs/config/FritzBox.md

 # Fritz!Box

 This plugin uses the TR 064 interface of the router to communicate with it.
-Host can be the local address (fritz.box) or ip adresse.
-Port is 49000.
+Host can be the local address (fritz.box) or ip adresse or the myfritz adress (for remote login).
+Port is 49000 (or port setted in the settings for remote login).
 So that the plugin runs perfectly, please enter the access data from FritzBox web interface in the config.json.
 Timeout defines the maximum time a request can take (in seconds).
 Polling is the time span when the data should be refreshed.
 Type is required if you are using cable router like Fritz!Box 6490 etc. In this case, you need to put "type":"cable" in the config.json

 # Example Config